 The evaluation must propose a means to address the following questions required by WKKF:

-- Did the Grantee (MHC) launch its project as originally planned?
+- Did the Grantee (MH) launch its project as originally planned?
 Please explain what contributed to the timely launch or what led to the launch being delayed.

 - What training or other preparation occurred with Grantee’s staff and partners prior to launch?